Military history of African Americans: FEPC's argument after the Stuttgart incident

 For segregationists the Stuttgart incident and other incidents of interracial sexual encounters provided weaponization for segregationist Southern politicians to fight against steps taken to lessen discrimination in the US military and federal organisations.
 Established by executive order in 1941, the FEPC banned discrimination in federal employment on the basis of race, colour, creed, or national origin, with black activists eager to see it established by congressional legislation as a permanent entity.

 Somewhere in England, Maj.
 Charity E. Adams, Columbia, S.C., and Capt.
 Abbie N. Campbell, Tuskegee Institute, Tuskegee, Ala., inspect the first contingent of negro members of the Women's Army Corps assigned to overseas service, February 15, 1945.

 General view of parade which followed ceremony in honor of Jean D'Arc, at the market place where she was burned at the stake.
 It was the negro WAC battalion's first parade on the continent.
 Rouen, France, May 27, 1945.

 Phyllis Mae Dailey was sworn into the United States Navy Nurse Corps as the first African-American servicewoman in World War II.

 Politicians like Senator James Eastland, however, saw this development in the FEPC not only as an insult to the returning white soldier but also a gateway for communist and immoral influence within federal government.
-Here discriminatory treatment toward African American soldiers and employees is shown by Senator Eastland projecting the narrative of sexualised violence to make a connection between soldiers of colour that were accused of rape, and the black veterans who were given beneficiaries of the FEPC.
+Here discriminatory treatment toward African American soldiers and employees was shown by Senator Eastland projecting the narrative of sexualised violence to make a connection between soldiers of color that were accused of rape, and the black veterans who were given beneficiaries of the FEPC.
 Claiming in his own words that the same 'racial characteristics are common to the members of the same race', referring to Black Americans.

 Right to left: 2nd Lt.
 Freda le Beau (New Orleans, LA), post exchange officer, serves the first Coca-Cola to Major Charity Adams (Columbia, South Carolina), at the grand opening of the WAC battalion's new snack bar.
 Rouen, France, July 1, 1945.